ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 nonce that was provided as part of the request.

-When providing a nonce, a Presenter includes, in the attestation request, an entity of type `id-pkix-evidence-entity-transaction` with an attribute of type `id-pkix-evidence-attribute-transaction-nonce`.
-This attribute is set with the value of the nonce as "bytes".
+When providing a nonce, a Presenter includes, in the attestation request, an entity of type `id-pkix-evidence-entity-transaction` with a claim of type `id-pkix-evidence-claim-transaction-nonce`.
+This claim is set with the value of the nonce as "bytes".

 ### Custom Key Selection

 An implementer might desire to select multiple cryptographic keys based on a shared attribute.
-A possible approach is to include a single request entity of type `id-pkix-evidence-entity-key` including an attribute with a set value.
-This attribute would not be related to the key identifier as this is unique to each key.
-A HSM supporting this scheme could select all the cryptographic keys matching the specified attribute and report them in the PKIX Evidence.
+A possible approach is to include a single request entity of type `id-pkix-evidence-entity-key` including a claim with a set value.
+This claim would not be related to the key identifier as this is unique to each key.
+A HSM supporting this scheme could select all the cryptographic keys matching the specified claim and report them in the PKIX Evidence.

-This is a departure from the base request interface, as multiple key entities are reported from a single request entity.
+This is a departure from the base request interface, as multiple key entities are reported from a single requested entity.

-More elaborate selection schemes can be envisaged where multiple request attributes specifying values would be tested against cryptographic keys.
+More elaborate selection schemes can be envisaged where multiple requested claims specifying values would be tested against cryptographic keys.
-Whether these attributes are combined in a logical "and" or in a logical "or" would need to be specified by the implementer.
+Whether these claims are combined in a logical "and" or in a logical "or" would need to be specified by the implementer.

-### Custom Transaction Entity Attributes
+### Custom Transaction Entity Claims

-The extensibility offered by the proposed request interface allows an implementer to add custom attributes to the transaction entity in order to influence the way that the Evidence generation is performed.
+The extensibility offered by the proposed request interface allows an implementer to add custom claims to the transaction entity in order to influence the way that the Evidence generation is performed.

-In such an approach, a new custom attribute for request entities of type "transaction" is defined.
-Then, an attribute of that type is included in the attestation request (as part of the transaction entity) while specifying a value.
+In such an approach, a new custom claim for requested entities of type "transaction" is defined.
+Then, a claim of that type is included in the attestation request (as part of the transaction entity) while specifying a value.
 This value is considered by the HSM while generating the PKIX Evidence.

 ## Reporting of Attestation Keys

-There is a provision for the Attester to report the Attestation Key(s) used during the generation of the Evidence.
-To this end, the transaction attribute "ak-spki" is used.
+There is a provision for the Attesting Environment to report the Attestation Key(s) used during the generation of the Evidence.
+To this end, the transaction claim "ak-spki" is used.

-A Presenter invokes this provision by submitting an attestation request with a transaction attribute of type "ak-spki" with a non-specified value (left empty).
+A Presenter invokes this provision by submitting an attestation request with a transaction claim of type "ak-spki" with a non-specified value (left empty).

-In this case, the Attester adds a transaction attribute of type "ak-spki" for each Attestation Key used to sign the Evidence.
-The value of this attribute is an octet string (bytes) which is the encoding of the Subject Public Key Information (SPKI) associated with the Attestation Key.
+In this case, the Attesting Environment adds a transaction claim of type "ak-spki" for each Attestation Key used to sign the Evidence.
+The value of this claim is an octet string (bytes) which is the encoding of the Subject Public Key Information (SPKI) associated with the Attestation Key.
 Details on SPKIs and their encoding can be found in X.509 certificates ({{RFC5280}}).

 This reporting effectively binds the signature blocks to the content (see {{sec-detached-sigs}}).

 ## Processing an Attestation Request {#sec-req-processing}

-This sub-section deals with the rules that should be considered when an Attester (the HSM) processes a request to generate Evidence.
+This sub-section deals with the rules that should be considered when an Attesting Environment processes a request to generate Evidence.
 This section is non-normative and implementers MAY choose to not follow these recommendations.

 These recommendations apply to any attestation request schemes and are not restricted solely to the request interface proposed here.

-An Attester SHOULD fail an attestation request if it contains an unrecognized entity type.
-This is to ensure that all the semantics expected by the Presenter are fully understood by the Attester.
+An Attesting Environment SHOULD fail an attestation request if it contains an unrecognized entity type.
+This is to ensure that all the semantics expected by the Presenter are fully understood by the Attesting Environment.

-An Attester MUST fail an attestation request if it contains a request attribute of an unrecognized type with a specified a value (not empty).
-This represents a situation where the Presenter is selecting specific information that is not understood by the Attester.
+An Attesting Environment MUST fail an attestation request if it contains a requested claim with an unrecognized type with a specified a value (not empty).
+This represents a situation where the Presenter is selecting specific information that is not understood by the Attesting Environment.

-An Attester SHOULD ignore unrecognized attribute types in an attestation request.
-In this situation, the Attester SHOULD NOT include the attribute as part of the response.
+An Attesting Environment SHOULD ignore unrecognized claim types in an attestation request.
+In this situation, the Attesting Environment SHOULD NOT include the claim as part of the response.
 This guidance is to increase the likelihood of interoperability between tools of various vendors.

-An Attester MUST NOT include entities and attributes in the generated Evidence if these entities and attributes were not specified as part of the request.
-This is to give the Presenter the control on what information is disclosed by the Attester.
+An Attesting Environment MUST NOT include entities and claims in the generated Evidence if these entities and claims were not specified as part of the request.
+This is to give control to the Presenter as to what information is disclosed by the Attesting Environment.

-An Attester MUST fail an attestation request if the Presenter does not have the appropriate access rights to the entities included in the request.
+An Attesting Environment MUST fail an attestation request if the Presenter does not have the appropriate access rights to the entities or claims included in the request.